 Conclusion

 This chapter has addressed the historical context in Bangladesh, in order to draw connections to the problems that women currently face.
 The discussion has shown how over time in South Asia, the obstacles to women’s empowerment has been tackled not only socially but also politically.
 Such problems have been dealt with through the legal system, which sought to pave the way for women’s empowerment.
 However, the ineffectiveness of such laws in the colonial era has later led to many female social workers standing up to fight for their own rights.
 Indeed, the early women’s movements in India failed to secure the rights of women.
 In contemporary Bangladesh, women are neither empowered nor are they receiving justice under current laws.
-Although Bangladesh is considered a democratic country with a female prime minister, nevertheless, this paradigm has done nothing to change the genuine power structure, because women are still facing discrimination.
 Moreover, Rouf (2012: 27) argues that Bangladesh is a highly patriarchal Muslim-dominant society, where men make all the decisions in the household, which renders women, dependent upon men.
 People have misinterpreted the cultural and religious beliefs over time to protect their own needs, which has only served to make women more vulnerable day by day.
 As such, women are often afraid to access the legal system because they do not think that they will receive justice.
 Thus, the aim of this literature review was to examine the reasons behind violence against women, and explore why women appear to have such poor access to the legal system in Bangladesh.

 CHAPTER 3